Happenings: Events and activities coming up soon

 Greene GOP

-The Greene County Republican Convention will meet at 7 p.m. on Thursday, March 11, at Rouse's Restaurant, 34 Perry Drive, Snow Hill.
+The Greene County Republican Convention will be held at 7 p.m. on Thursday at Rouse's Restaurant, 34 Perry Drive, Snow Hill.
 Email ssparks747@aol.com for information.

 Ancient artifacts